akash-network/docs/guides/akashnet-2-software-upgrade.md

 # Akashnet-2 Software upgrade procedure

+## TL;DR
+Software upgrades allows any cosmos based network to soft-upgrade the network to a new version.
+In general, for any state breaking changes, there will be a migration script to migrate the chain data and we generally hard fork the blockchain network.
+For soft-upgrades, `x/upgrade` module has a special function called upgrade-handler which handles all the migrations required.
+Here is the upgrade handler for `akashnet-2-upgrade-1`: https://github.com/ovrclk/akash/blob/147aaceb41eaf11ec49f3c151301a11bb361ae5f/app/app.go#L266-L271.

+It handles 2 migrations:
+- Fix vesting account delegation issues
+- Set staking historical events to `10000`, which is required for IBC.

+For more details on soft-upgrades [click here](https://docs.cosmos.network/master/modules/upgrade/)

 ## What validators need to do before the upgrade time?

 - Nothing, just sit back and relax.
 The `software-upgrade` proposal will force the binary (current version, `akash-v0.10.x`) to halt at specified height, i.e., 455200